kswanberg/mRIPT/README.md

 Functions include:

 * Manually segment an arbitrary number of ROIs slicewise through DCM volumes and automatically output segmented mask volume as NIFTI for further analysis
+* Visualize and output slicewise voxel numbers for brain and ventricle masks for downstream brain volume calculation
 * Convert ordered series of DCM volumes with NIFTI brain mask on first time point to skull-stripped, registered volumes plus animated time series GIF